 Transparent Geometric Shapes

-This was on my son’s Christmas list last year, and they help support conversations about what makes a three-dimensional shape.
+This was on my son’s Christmas list last year, and it helps support conversations about what makes a three-dimensional shape.
 Examine these on the light table or in your hand.
 The best part?
 The box reminds you of all formal names so you can correctly share without a frantic Google search as your child asks.

 Wooden Geometric Shapes

-Get creative and paint these geometric shapes as you talk about the sides and corners.
-Try and see which shapes stack and which shapes will roll.
-This is a classic assortment that will go with your neutral home.
-Great looking option for minimalists!
+Get creative and paint these geometric shapes as you discuss the sides and corners.
+Try to see which shapes stack and which roll.

 Wooden Pattern Block Set